 LEE KHENG NAM has been a Director of Creative since 1991.
-He is presently a Venture Partner of GGV Capital since 2005.
-He is also Chairman of Advantec Pte Ltd, an investment holding company.
-Mr. Lee is currently Chairman of Vertex Management (II) Pte Ltd and Deputy Chairman of Vertex Venture Holdings Ltd (VVH), both wholly-owned subsidiaries of Temasek Holdings (Private) Limited engaged in the venture capital direct investment and fund management business.
+He is presently a Venture Partner of GGV Capital and also Chairman of Advantec Pte Ltd, an investment holding company.
+Mr. Lee is also currently Chairman of Vertex Management (II) Pte Ltd and Deputy Chairman of Vertex Venture Holdings Ltd (VVH), both wholly-owned subsidiaries of Temasek Holdings (Private) Limited engaged in the venture capital direct investment and fund management business.
 Mr. Lee was General Manager (1988 to February 1995) and subsequently President of Vertex Management Pte Ltd (VMPL) and executive Director of VVH from March 1995 to February 2004.
 Prior to this, he was with NatSteel group of companies as the Manager of the Project Development Department and the Ministry of National Development where he was Deputy Director of Planning.
-Mr. Lee is a director of another listed company - China Finance Online Co Ltd. He formerly served on the boards of Centillium Communications, Inc, Chartered Semiconductor Manufacturing Ltd, GRIC Communications Inc., ActivCard Corp and Gemplus International S.A.
+Mr. Lee is a director of another listed company - China Finance Online Co Ltd. He also sits on the boards of several companies, both local and overseas.
+He formerly served on the boards of Centillium Communications, Inc, Chartered Semiconductor Manufacturing Ltd, GRIC Communications Inc., ActivCard Corp and Gemplus International S.A.
 Mr. Lee holds a Bachelor of Science degree in Mechanical Engineering (First Class Honours) from Queen's University, Canada and a Master of Science degree in Operations Research and Systems Analysis from the U.S. Naval Postgraduate School.